Associate in Science | SC Program: AS.1490

 Units 3

-This is a fundamental course in pipe welding with emphasis on open groove pipe joints using oxyacetylene, arc and inert gas welding process in all positions.
-A portion of this course may be offered in a distance education format.
+A fundamental course in pipe welding with emphasis on open groove pipe joints using oxyacetylene, arc and inert gas welding processes in all positions.

 Apply Now